hlolve/stake-shards/README.md

 ### Rationale

 For IDs with moderate to high stake is important to keep high score in short session and they take care to produce their flips.
-The proposal consist in always at least have 2 shards, where half of top stakres belongs to one shard and the rest in other shard.
+The proposal consist in always at least have 2 shards, where half of top stakers belongs to one shard and the rest in other shard.
 It could give a better ceremony experience to the top stake accounts, and incentive the IDs in the "low" shard to stake more and go to top shard.